How to Process Ingredients for Carp Bait

 Similarly:

-• blending does not create hydrolysis
+• blending does not create hydrolysis;

-• boiling does not make every ingredient soluble
+• boiling does not make every ingredient soluble;

-• fermentation does not guarantee every compound becomes attractive
+• fermentation does not guarantee every compound becomes attractive;

-• enzyme inclusion does not prove a reaction occurred
+• enzyme inclusion does not prove a reaction occurred;

 Processing changes access, structure and sometimes chemistry.